olegz/devnexus/recipe-function-web/README.md

 # Day 2 Add Web Functionality To Your Function

-This is a module that can be added to the existing project using Spring CLI to add web functionality to your function.
+This is a module that can be added to the existing project using Spring CLI to add web functionality to your spring-cloud-function based project.

+. . .
 ## Getting Started
 Add the web feature to your existing project by executing the following line from your shell while in your project directory:
 ```shell